 No-Code Builders (For Most SMEs)

-- Zapier: No-code platform for building AI agents with natural language.
+- Zapier: No-code platform for building AI agents using plain English.

-- Make: Visual, AI-first workflow builder with powerful automation nesting.
+- Make: Visual workflow builder with AI built in and powerful automation features.

-- CrewAI: Open-source multi-agent framework for collaborative problem-solving.
+- CrewAI: Open-source framework for multiple agents working together.

-- SuperAGI: Sales-focused platform with built-in SDR capabilities.
+- SuperAGI: Sales-focused platform with SDR features ready to go.

-- Salesforce Agentforce: Agentic layer built into Customer 360.
+- Salesforce Agentforce: Agentic layer that works with Customer 360.

-- Microsoft Copilot: Embedded into Outlook, Teams, Excel.
+- Microsoft Copilot: Built into Outlook, Teams, and Excel.

 The 2026 Reality Check: What Experts Actually Predict